prathamesh-mandavkar/AutoTalker/README.md

 ### Current System

-The Apprentice Project(TAP), under MentorMe Foundation, empowers underserved students through TAP Buddy—an artificial intelligence-powered WhatsApp chatbot.
-TAP Buddy offers video-based electives, guiding students through independent projects using personalized (ML-learned) and (AI) bot-based nudges and content.
+The Apprentice Project (TAP), operating under the MentorMe Foundation, empowers underserved students through TAP Buddy—an artificial intelligence-powered WhatsApp chatbot.
+TAP Buddy offers video-based electives, guiding students through independent projects using personalized (ML-learned) and AI bot-based nudges and content.
 Self-learning project videos foster skills such as creativity, confidence, self-awareness, communication, and problem-solving, breaking mental barriers and instilling a growth mindset.

 ### Challenges and Innovations

-As the number of students utilizing TAP's chatbot grows, the project faces challenges and seeks innovative solutions:
+As the usage of TAP's chatbot continues to grow, the project faces challenges and seeks innovative solutions:

-1. **Course Creation:** Utilizing AI to generate content in various electives such as coding and visual arts, aiming to overcome limitations in bulk video creation due to manual time constraints.
+1. **Course Creation:** Leveraging AI to generate content across various electives such as coding and visual arts, aiming to overcome limitations in bulk video creation due to manual time constraints.

 2. **Personalized Learning:** Employing AI to create personalized coding tutorials or art project guides tailored to individual learning styles and skill levels.
 Advanced ML/Open AI analysis adapts content based on a learner's progress, ensuring a customized learning experience.

-3. **Content Creation:** Leveraging AI to generate code snippets, templates, or design ideas for art projects, guiding students at their skill levels and suggesting exploration options.
+3. **Content Creation:** Utilizing AI to generate code snippets, templates, or design ideas for art projects, guiding students at their skill levels and suggesting exploration options.

 4. **Artistic Exploration:** Recommending techniques and styles based on a child's skill level, broadening artistic horizons by comparing their work to famous artists or art movements.

-5. **Creative Coding:** Utilizing AI to brainstorm ideas and provide inspiration for innovative and artistic coding projects.
+5. **Creative Coding:** Using AI to brainstorm ideas and provide inspiration for innovative and artistic coding projects.

-The project focuses on leveraging technology to create new courses, personalize existing ones, and enhance the assessment process, ultimately contributing to the development of 21st-century skills in students.
+## Approach and Solution

+My approach to addressing the challenges faced by TAP involves leveraging cutting-edge technologies, including natural language processing (NLP), artificial intelligence (AI), and machine learning (ML), to develop AutoTalker—a component of TAP aimed at enhancing the educational experience for students.

+AutoTalker utilizes advanced AI models and libraries, such as Suno Bark TTS for text-to-speech conversion, Google's generative AI Python SDK (Gemini Pro) for text generation, and SadTalker for lip-syncing audio with facial movements in videos.
+By integrating these technologies, AutoTalker enables the creation of engaging and informative video content from text prompts and images.

+Furthermore, the project incorporates features like personalized learning, content creation assistance, and language support to cater to diverse learning needs and preferences.
+By harnessing the power of AI, AutoTalker empowers educators and students alike to access high-quality educational content tailored to their individual requirements, thereby fostering the development of essential 21st-century skills.

+Through this innovative solution, TAP aims to revolutionize the education landscape, bridging the gap in access to quality learning resources and empowering students from underserved communities to realize their full potential in the digital age.
 ## Table of Contents
 - [About](#about)
 - [Features](#features)